urness/CS167Fall2025/Project2.md

 ### 3. Analysis (12 points)
 Explain your findings in depth:
 - Interpret the results.
 Describe what your experiments revealed.
-Narriate your findings.
+Narrate your findings.
 - What is AlexNet?
 - Which model performed best, and why?
 - Which model struggled, and why?